DeepLabCut/DeepLabCut/docs/installation.md

      - Ideally, you will use a strong GPU with at least 8GB memory such as the [NVIDIA GeForce 1080 Ti](https://www.nvidia.com/en-us/geforce/products/10series/geforce-gtx-1080/).
 There are no other hardware requirements.
 In particular, the software is very robust to track data from pretty much any camera (grayscale, color, or graysale captured under infrared light etc.).
 A GPU is not necessary, but on a CPU the code is considerably slower (100x).

 - Software:
-     - We recommend using the supplied [Docker container](https://github.com/AlexEMG/Docker4DeepLabCut)
+     - We recommend using the supplied [Docker container](https://github.com/AlexEMG/Docker4DeepLabCut).
+NOTE: [this container does not work on windows hosts!]
      - The toolbox is written in [Python 3](https://www.python.org/).
 You will need [TensorFlow](https://www.tensorflow.org/) (we used 1.0 for figures in papers, later versions also work with the provided code (we tested **TensorFlow versions 1.0 to 1.4**, but recommend **1.0** or **1.2**, see below) for Python 3 with GPU support (otherwise training and running is pretty slow).
      - To note, is it possible to run DeepLabCut on your CPU, but it will be VERY slow.
 However, if you want to test DeepLabCut on your data before purchasing a GPU, with the added benefit of a straightforward installation.